 Advent is a time of peace, love, and joy.
 There is a beauty in hinting at it as we prepare for Christmas and slowly build up to the celebration.
 There is plenty of great Advent music to help set the season’s mood.

 - Silent Night: 25 Carols of Peace and Tranquility

 Display or make an Advent wreath

-Advent wreaths employ candles with a variety of colors.
+Advent wreaths use candles to mark the four Sundays before Christmas.
 Many churches use candles to represent peace, hope, joy, and love.
-Wreaths can be use the main theme of waiting to give structure and meaning to Advent, with each candle focused on different aspects of the season.
+Wreaths can use the main theme of waiting to give structure and meaning to Advent, with each candle focused on different aspects of the season.

 - We Light the Candles

 - O Radiant Dawn: 5-Minute Prayers Around the Advent Wreath

 - DIY Advent Wreaths on Pinterest